Title

 • Leave the wildlife alone: All too often we see the news reports on people who got too close to animals in the wild.
 Just don't do it.
 Admire and watch from afar.

-• Limited cell service: Reception can be spotty in the more remote areas of Heber Valley and beyond.
+• Limited cell service: Reception can be spotty in the more remote areas.
 Stop by the Heber Valley Chamber Visitor Center (475 N Main St) during our open hours to obtain area maps and information, including GPS-based maps that will help guide you in areas where there is no cell service.
 And stop by the Forest Service Stations for additional information, if you need it for the Uinta-Wasatch-Cache National Forest or the Ashley National Forest.

 10 Essentials Checklist

-Regardless of your destination and outdoor recreation plans, the following “10 Essentials” list is handy for all types of adventures.
-Read through and make sure you are well-prepared before you head out.
+The following “10 Essentials” list is handy for all types of adventures.

-1. Navigation: compass, map, print, mobile – know where you’re going; know where you are; and know how to get to/from your destination, even in areas with no cell service.
+1. Navigation: compass, map, print, mobile – know where you’re going, know where you are, and know how to get to/from your destination.

-2. Sun protection: sunblock, sunglasses, hats, and full- or partial-coverage UPF-rated clothing are all recommended for all outdoor activities.
-Our high-altitude location increases your likelihood for a sunburn.
+2. Sun protection: sunblock, sunglasses, hats, and full- or partial-coverage UPF-rated clothing are all recommended.

 3. Insulation: clothing and sleeping arrangements – the temperature can drop drastically in the upper elevations, even during the peak heat of the summer season.
-Pack extra layers and plan appropriately for the nighttime temps and sleeping conditions.
+Pack extra layers and plan for cooler nighttime temps and sleeping conditions.

 4. Illumination: bring a headlamp, flashlight, or camp light.
 If relying solely on your mobile device flashlight, be sure to have a way to recharge your device.